 Diet and Calories

 Eating a low-calorie, nutritious diet is best when trying to lose weight and improve your health.
-Some diet regimens require you to consume as few as 500 to 800 calories a day, but these should only be done under the supervision of a licensed health care provider and are typically for those who are extremely obese.
+Some diet regimens require you to consume as few as 500 to 800 calories a day, but these should only be done under the supervision of a licensed health care provider and are typically for people who have severe obesity.
 The University of Maryland Medical Center warns that diets that restrict calories to under 1,100 a day may have serious side effects and health risks.